John Garth (author): Biography

 John Garth read English at St Anne's College, Oxford.
 He trained as a journalist and worked for 18 years in newspapers including the Evening Standard in London.
 He then became a freelance author specialising in J. R. R. Tolkien, while continuing to contribute newspaper articles.

 Among his works of Tolkien scholarship are two monographs, namely the 2003 Tolkien and the Great War: The Threshold of Middle-earth and the 2020 The Worlds of J. R. R. Tolkien: The Places that Inspired Middle-earth.
-His many articles and chapters on Tolkien include "A Brief Biography" in Wiley-Blackwell's 2014 A Companion to J. R. R. Tolkien, and ten essays in Routledge's 2006 J. R. R. Tolkien Encyclopedia: Scholarship and Critical Assessment.
+His many articles and chapters on Tolkien include "A Brief Biography" in Wiley-Blackwell's 2014 A Companion to J. R. R. Tolkien, and ten historical essays in Routledge's 2006 J. R. R. Tolkien Encyclopedia: Scholarship and Critical Assessment.
 He has contributed articles and book reviews on Tolkien-related subjects in the specialist journals Tolkien Studies and Mallorn, and in the national press including The Guardian, The Times, The Daily Telegraph, New Statesman, and The Times Literary Supplement.

 Reception

+Tolkien and the Great War

 Luke Shelton, editor of Mallorn, the journal of the Tolkien Society, called Tolkien and the Great War an excellent book on how the First World War might have shaped Tolkien's thought.

 The Tolkien scholar Janet Brennan Croft, reviewing the same book for World Literature Today, wrote that Garth had ably portrayed Tolkien's early life with his close friends, using their own papers and their British Army company records.
 She found the first part of the book "somewhat leisurely", but the account of Tolkien's training and battlefield experience was "gripping".

 Garth's biography of Tolkien in his war years influenced much Tolkien scholarship in the subsequent decades.
 By 2021, a reviewer was able to state that each of the 16 essays in a scholarly collection was responding to "Garth's seminal [work]".

+Tolkien at Exeter College

 The Tolkien scholar Michael Foster, reviewing Tolkien at Exeter College for Mythlore, described it as "a very good thing indeed", even if small (at 64 pages), with "rare photographs" that revealed "a time of innocence, a time of confidences", and serving as a kind of prequel to Tolkien and the Great War.